No other political party is a match to BJP: Nadda | Politics

 “It is not easy to create a membership of over 18 crore people.
 No other political party has the power to reach even near this number,” said Nadda, addressing his party working committee meeting here.

-"We are a mass, cadre-based organization with the world's most accepted personality Narender Modi belonging to the BJP and this is our strength," said Nadda.
+“We are a mass, cadre-based organisation with the world’s most accepted personality Narender Modi belonging to the BJP and this is our strength,” said Nadda.

 “So there is no exaggeration when we say there is no match to the BJP,” he added.”
 “We are lucky that we are the members of a right party, pursuing cultural nationalism with collective efforts and undergoing scientific growth,” he added.